chainpoint/chainpoint-binary/README.md

 # Important:

-The package is for the Chainpont v4 proof schema.
+The package is for the Chainpoint v5 and v4 proof schemas.
 If you are looking to produce or read binary proofs for the older Chainpoint v3 Network (chainpoint-services), use version 4.1.0.

 # Chainpoint Binary